Ferns & Focus

 French Thyme

-French Thyme is distinguished by its small, narrow, gray-green leaves that taper to a point and feature slightly recurved edges, giving the plant a delicate and silvery-hued appearance.
+Small, narrow, gray-green leaves that taper to a point and features slightly recurved edges, giving the plant a delicate and silvery-hued appearance.

 Silver Thyme

-This variety features small, ovate green leaves distinguished by vibrant golden-yellow margins that create a striking variegated pattern.
+This variety features small, ovate green leaves distinguished by bright golden-yellow margins that create a striking variegated pattern.